-Travia is not an acronym.
-Rather it is the name of an individual – Anthony Travia who was former Speaker of the NYS Assembly and the author of Section 3107 of the NYS Education Law.
-It specifies that permanent instructional staff who are members of a retirement system “…shall upon application be granted a retirement leave with full pay consisting of one half of their accumulated unused sick leave up to a maximum of one semester.”
+Travia Leave is a retirement benefit provided to full-time instructional staff at CUNY (faculty, HEOs, CLTs and other annual F/T titles) under the New York State Education Law.
+It is named after Anthony Travia, former Speaker of the NYS Assembly, who wrote the law which specifies that permanent instructional staff who are members of a retirement system “…shall upon application be granted a retirement leave of absence with full pay consisting of one-half of their accumulated unused sick leave, up to a maximum of one semester….”

-The maximum number of sick days a full time employee can accumulate is 160 days.
-The maximum amount of retirement leave you can have is 80 days, which equals one semester for retirement leave purposes.
-If you have less than 160 days of sick leave, you are still entitled to Travia; and it will equal one-half of your bank.
-However, it will no longer be equivalent to a semester.
-Rather, each day is counted.
-If you have 150 days of sick leave you will get 75 days of retirement leave.
-This is approximately 3.75 months of retirement leave.
+The maximum number of sick leave days a full-time employee represented by PSC can accumulate is 160 days, so the maximum Travia Leave you can use is 80 days, which equals one semester for faculty.
+If you have less than 160 sick leave days, you are still entitled to Travia Leave.
+Your paid leave will be for one-half of your accrued sick leave days, no longer equivalent to a semester.
+With 140 days of sick leave accrued, you will be on Travia Leave for 70 days.